 • Describes the secret rites, ceremonies, and initiation rituals of guilds and rural fraternities such as the Shoemakers, Horsemen, Toadmen, Mummers, and Bonesmen

-• Explains their use of masks, black face, and other disguises to avoid persecution
+• Explains their use of masks and other disguises to avoid persecution

 • Draws not only on scholarly research but also the author’s personal contacts within these still living traditions